 But for those of you who are already Fa-La-La-La-La-ing with Christmas playlists, getting your tree set up and your house decorated, I just wanted to throw in a quick note.

 The holiday season in general, I would say from Thanksgiving onwards, is oftentimes not the calmest or most organized time of year.
+In fact, for many people this time of year is when they feel the most overwhelmed.

 I know how it goes.
 Christmastime is eagerly awaited by many with visions of snow, hot chocolates, twinkly Christmas lights, wrapping presents with gold and silver ribbons, and merry tunes always playing in the background.
 But once those warm, fuzzy visions are replaced with not-so-lovely logistics involved in making them a reality, our stress meter goes up a bit.